-The Arete School Web-a-Thon
+The Arete School Web-a-thon

-In association with KGO-TV/ABC 7 in San Francisco, the American Sports Institute produced a day-long web-a-thon, a telethon on the Internet—The Arete School Web-a-Thon.
+In association with KGO-TV/ABC 7 in San Francisco, the American Sports Institute produced a day-long web-a-thon, a telethon on the Internet—The Arete School Web-a-thon.
 ASI worked with KGO-TV and KGO-Radio 810 AM to produce video and audio programs that raised awareness and funds for the creation of The Arete School.

 Hosted on the KGO-TV website, the programs feature topics related to The Arete School, and include prominent figures from higher and K-12 education, sport, government, the arts, social theory, law, and journalism.
 Here they are: